Skip to content

 The pattern is right.
 I built Hjarni because I wanted to live inside it every day, and the local version kept getting in my way.

-What Karpathy gets right
+What Andrej Karpathy's LLM wiki gist gets right

+Karpathy's LLM wiki gist nails the core tradeoff.
 RAG rediscovers knowledge from scratch on every question.
 A maintained wiki compounds.
 Cross-references are already there.
 Contradictions have already been flagged.
 The synthesis tax is paid once, not on every query.

 And the bottleneck isn't reading or thinking.
 It's bookkeeping.
 Updating ten pages when one new source arrives.
 Noticing that an article from today contradicts something you wrote three weeks ago.
 Humans abandon wikis because maintenance grows faster than value.
 LLMs don't get bored.

-Where the local setup hurts
+Where the Obsidian-based setup from Karpathy's gist hurts

 One machine, one wiki.
 You're at your in-laws, you remember a thing, you want to add it.
 Tough.